Burning questions

 A small TV can be a nice companion if you’re travelling on a trailer or a boat.
 To keep your devices powered, you can add solar panels to your equipment and harvest electricity anywhere you go.

 Different sizes and styles are available for portable solar panels.
 Flexible solar panels can be fixed to your RV or boat using adhesives.
 Alternatively, foldable solar panels come equipped with kickstands, allowing you to set them up anywhere.
-Travelers usually have modest energy needs, and sometimes just a couple of solar panels are enough.
+Travelers usually have modest energy needs, and sometimes just a couple of solar panels with a small output are enough.

 Start saving money with solar panels!